drozenzaft/finalproject/README.md

 <li>GUI to input stations (see unresolved bugs)</li>
 <li>reverse button to switch stations</li>
 <li>GUI scroll bar to see directions that may extend over the container without resizing (see unresolved bugs)</li>
+<li>SOME transfers work; it seems like transfers between stops without repeat names usually work fine</li>
 </ul>
 List of Unresolved Bugs:
 <ul>
-<li>really glitchy transfers; some test cases work, others do not</li>
+<li>transfers and regular directions for stations with repeat names (ex: 23 St) or stations with multiple names (ex: Park Place, World Trade Center, and Chambers St) don't always work>/li>
-<li>for the transfers that do work, some of the directions are extremely counter-intuitive and unnecessary</li>
+<li>for a few of the transfers that do work, some of the directions give very long routes instead of the simplest ones</li>
-<li>exact station name must be given (see data.csv for the names)</li>
+<li>exact station name must be given (cat data.csv for the names)</li>
 <li>asking for a route when there is no input in the GUI spews a bunch of error messages in the terminal (doesn't really matter if you only look at the GUI though)</li>
 <li>duplicate station names are not clarified, so if a station such as "14 St" is typed, then the program will assume it is the first "14 St" that shows up in the data file</li>
 <li>GUI label for directions won't resize because of the scroll bar unless there is enough room for the entire text to fit</li>
 </ul><br>
 Directions:<br>
-Both CSVRoute.java and Layout.java must be compiled.
-Running Layout will produce a GUI, where the user can input the start and end stations.
+Both Layout.java must be compiled.
+Running Layout will produce a GUI (resize as needed), where the user can input the start and end stations (for a list of station names [which need to be exactly as they are in the data file], type "cat data.csv" in the terminal).
 In case it isn't clear, the "SWITCH" button reverses the start and end stations, and "CALCULATE" produces directions for the route.